 Joya designs and manufactures fragrances and scented objects in New York City.

-Established in 2006 by Frederick Bouchardy as both a fragrance brand and design studio, Joya lives at the City’s edge in a retrofitted, 19th Century Clinton Hill rigging garage turned scented atelier.
+Established in 2006 by Frederick Bouchardy as both a fragrance brand and design studio, Joya operates in a 19th Century Brooklyn rigging garage turned scented atelier.
 The company’s industrial space—and handmade products—pay homage to America’s explorers, entrepreneurs, artists and philosophers.

-Joya’s collection of scents—Composition No 1, Composition No 6, Âmes Sœurs, Foxglove and Noelle—distill and capture not only plant and flower essences but also the moods and melodies of the forbidden, forgotten and impossible.
-From Âmes Sœurs’ subterranean explorations of earth, resins and connected memories, to Foxglove’s evocation of nature both wild and manicured, to Noelle’s dream of a fluorescent sky, Joya’s perfumes dwell in the in-between and on the brink, inspired by the energy and emotion of New York and its long line of restless searchers.
+Joya’s collection of scents—Composition No. 1, Composition No. 6, Âmes Sœurs, Foxglove and Noelle—distill and capture not only plant and flower essences but also the moods and melodies of the forgotten and impossible.
+From Âmes Sœurs’ subterranean explorations of earth, resins and connected memories to Foxglove’s evocation of nature both wild and manicured, Joya’s perfumes dwell in the in-between and on the edge, inspired by the energy and emotion of New York and its long line of restless searchers.